top of page

 KŪPONO

 Kūpono is our Invasive Honey Bee Specialist in addition to being a predator control specialist.
 He is from Kaua'i and Oahu, and earned his Bachelor of Science in Psychology from Oregon State University.
 Prior to entering the conservation field, Kūpono played professional rugby for USA National Men's Eagles (Sevens) and the San Diego Breakers.
-As a professional athlete, he traveled the world to play rugby and trained constantly, but still managed to make time for school.
-His teammates were always in awe of his work ethic.
 Kūpono began his career in conservation working in kalo lo'i, where he learned Hawaiian farming and sustainability practices.
-He has also volunteered his time removing invasive plants with DLNR and Paepae O He'eia.
-Prior to working with us, Kūpono worked on constructing complex predator proof fences across the Hawaiian islands for the protection of native species.
-In his free time Kūpono enjoys tending to his own kalo, fishing, and spending time with his family.
+He has also volunteered managing invasive plants with DLNR and Paepae O He'eia.
+Prior to working with us, Kūpono worked on constructing predator proof fences in remote seabird colonies across the Hawaiian islands for the protection of native species.
+Kūpono has been a regular volunteer as part of an inter-agency conservation team conducting research and invasive plant management on Nihoa island in Papahānaumokuākea marine national monument where he applies both his cultural knowledge as well as his skills in conservation to mālama the island.
+In his free time Kūpono enjoys volunteering at Alakoko Fishpond, tending to his own kalo, fishing, and spending time with his family.

 PXL_20230927_194550546_edited.jpg